swiss-seismological-service/scrtdd/README.md

 scrtdd --help
   --load-profile-wf arg                 Load catalog waveforms from the
                                         configured recordstream and save them
-                                        into the profile working directory
+                                        into the profile working directory.
 ```

 e.g.